patcon/polislike-opinion-map-painting/README.md

 - Sliders to reveal proportion of participants
   - [ ] uniformly with participant ID (first vote order)
   - [ ] uniformly with time (first vote time order)
+- "include moderated statements" checkbox
+  - [ ] auto-refresh report
+  - [ ] save to "share" state
+- [ ] add option to render vote-scaling as color gradient (not just opacity)
+- [ ] opacity slider at 100% should be fully opaque

 ## Usage